What is it?

 Facts & figures

-Since 2001, the EU Civil Protection Mechanism has been activated more than 600 times to respond to emergencies.
+Since 2001, the EU Civil Protection Mechanism has been activated over 650 times to respond to emergencies.

 The Mechanism can be deployed inside the EU and around the world.